|

 ÉAMON:

-Gaelic form of English Edmund, meaning
+Irish Gaelic form of English Edmund, meaning

 "protector of prosperity."

-EAMON: Irish and English form of Gaelic Éamon, meaning
+EAMON: Anglicized form of Irish Gaelic

 "protector of prosperity."